Treatment Precautions Background

 • Chew slowly: Always chew thoroughly and do not eat in a hurry.

-Lifestyle Habits and Clinical Management
+Lifestyle and Medical Management

-• Correct bowel movement posture: When having a bowel movement, it is recommended to use a footrest so that your knees are higher than your hip joints and lean slightly forward to create a correct bowel movement posture.
+• Proper bowel movement posture: When having a bowel movement, use a footstool so that your knees are higher than your hip joints and lean slightly forward to create a proper posture.

 Inquiry AI